vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.RegistrationForm/README.md

 This is a widget which allows visitors to register on the website as new users to your screen with certain fields.
 The properties that can be configured are:

-- Visible(Indicates if the widget should displayed)
+- Visible(Indicates if the widget should displayed.)
 - Title(It shows a title of a form.
 It can change dynamically.)
 - Button text(Registration form button text.
 It can change dynamically.)
 - Redirect Url(After register it redirect to this specific Url.
 You can configure here.
 Url pattern like this Ex:-/{ContollerName}/{ActionName})